Threading Model

 Component developers

-If you develop your own Camel component and are in need of a thread pool, then its advised to use the ExecutorServiceStrategy/ExecutorServiceManager to create the thread pool you need.
+If you develop your own Camel component and are in need of a thread pool, then it is advised to use the ExecutorServiceStrategy/ExecutorServiceManager to create the thread pool you need.

 ExecutorServiceStrategy